-On the first offense of the dress code the student will be asked to change the offensive clothing or turn it inside out.
-If this is not possible, they will be asked to call home for new clothing.
+On a first offense of the dress code, the student may call home for proper apparel.
 If clothes cannot be brought to school, the student will be assigned to in-school suspension for the remainder of the day.
 Students will not be allowed to leave campus to change clothes.
 Continual violations of the dress code will result in more stringent disciplinary actions, up to expulsion.
 Further, in the event the dress code violation is determined to also violate other student conduct rules (e.g., public indecency, insubordination, expression of profanity, and the like), a first offense of the dress code may result in more stringent discipline, up to expulsion.